-This is why medical and health professionals have a grading system for each and every country.
+This is why medical and health professionals have a rigorous system for risk assessment and a grading system for each and every country.
 The terminology differs slightly depending on which country you come from, but they are always based on which vaccinations are very strongly advised for the diseases with a very high risk factor, the vaccinations that are sometimes recommended for those diseases with a variable risk dependent on individual factors, and those vaccinations which travellers may also consider for those diseases with a low chance of being contracted.

 The problem is when someone hears ‘low risk’, they assume ‘safe’, and that is not always true.
 Many travellers assume they can run the risk, not get any vaccinations and be fine.

 And that may be true, they may very well be fine.
 There are of course plenty of people who are not vaccinated and don’t contract any diseases when travelling, the majority in fact.
 The problem is that the chances of getting certain diseases may be low, but the consequences if you are one of the unlucky ones who do contract certain diseases can potentially be very severe.

 This is why protecting yourself with travel vaccinations seems like a no brainer.
 You buy insurance to protect your fancy new camera and your gear, why not pay to protect your health?